cucapra/caiman/docs/paper_tutorial.md

 convention and not meaningful; the declaration of the `array_cpu` type is not shown here for space reasons).

-The body of this schedule is fairly straightforward imperative code.
+The body of this schedule is straightforward imperative code.
 There are, however, a few details of note.
 First, the use of `<-` is meant to emphasize the imperative nature of the schedule (compared to the declarative `=` used in the value function).
 Second, each operation is associated with a value function